-A public hearing was held on February 3, 2022 from 5:30 pm to 6:30 pm at Chapel by the Sea Presbyterian Church, 100 Chapel Street, Fort Myers Beach, Florida 33931.
-The purpose of this meeting was to give interested persons an opportunity to express their views concerning the location, conceptual design, and social, economic and environmental effects of the proposed project.
-XXX people signed the attendance sheets at the public hearing.
-XXX comment forms were received at the meeting and XXX comments were received during the 10-day comment period following the meeting.
-Comments included: XXXX.
-As documented in the project's Comments and Coordination Report, the FDOT provided written responses to each comment received.
+A public hearing was held on February 3, 2022 from 5:00 pm to 7;00 pm at Chapel by the Sea Presbyterian Church, 100 Chapel Street, Fort Myers Beach, Florida 33931.
+The purpose of the hearing was to provide interested persons with information on the Preferred Alternative selected by the FDOT, and to allow the public the opportunity to comment.
+A total of 79 people signed into the in-person event and 20 people joined online through the GoTo Webinar.
+A total of thirteen attendees spoke at the hearing, with twelve speaking in-person and one speaking online.
+Within the formal comment period, 30 comments were submitted to the project team.
+Top concerns among attendees included: 1) reducing the number of proposed crosswalks within the Seafarers Alternative, 2) not removing the existing alternating signal at Buttonwood Drive, 3) requests for alternative pedestrian management solutions, 4) bicyclist/pedestrian safety; and 5) maintenance of emergency response.
+Additional comments addressed: 1) the proposed operational improvement at the San Carlos Blvd./Main Street intersection, 2) requests for more signage or revised locations, and 3) traffic flow and turn lane management.
+Several other comments addressing issues not within the project's current scope included: widening of the Matanzas Pass Bridge for added capacity; additional parking and transit opportunities, additional police-facilitated traffic control and the potential addition of tolls.
+As documented in the project's Comments and Coordination Report, the FDOT provided responses to the comments received.
 Each comment was evaluated and incorporated into the project to the extent feasible per FDOT's design and safety standards and other project environmental considerations.
-A certified public hearing transcript was prepared and is included the Public Involvement Attachment at the end of the document.
+A certified public hearing transcript was prepared and is included in the Public Involvement Attachment at the end of the document.